SYKwong/RFID-Attendance/README.md

     ```
     https://learn.sparkfun.com/tutorials/simultaneous-rfid-tag-reader-hookup-guide/using-the-arduino-library
     ```
+- Upload > RFID.ino to the Arduino

 **Raspberry Pi**
 - We used Raspbian, but any Linux distro that is fully compatible with Raspberry Pi should work
-- Download and follow the instruction for NOOBS/Raspbian
+- Download and follow the instruction for NOOBS/Raspbian, or other Linux distros of your choice
     ```
     https://www.raspberrypi.org/downloads/
     ```